 The Bachelor’s degree in Economics and Management gives our students a solid grounding in the two complementary fields.
-There is a strong focus on acquiring the quantitative skills needed for developing analytical skills, critical thinking and the ability to understand and responsibly solve the complex problems of tomorrow.
+There is a strong focus on acquiring the quantitative skills needed for developing analytical skills, critical thinking and the ability to understand and responsibly solve tomorrow's complex problems.
 Our graduates go on to do Master’s degrees at the GSEM and other prestigious universities internationally.
-It gives students the means to stand out on the job market.
+This degree gives students the means to differentiate themselves on the job market.

 A bilingual program

 Every first-year class is offered in both French and English.
-In the second and third years, classes are taught in one language or the other.
-This allows all our students to develop the professional language skills that are essential on the job market – especially in an international environment like Geneva.
-For students who are interested, the University of Geneva’s Maison des Langues offers English classes, and French support classes for non-native speakers.
+In the second and third years, classes are taught in either one language or the other.
+This allows all our students to develop the professional language skills essential for the job market – especially in an international environment like Geneva.
+The University of Geneva’s Maison des Langues offers English classes for interested students, and French support classes for non-native speakers.

-Regardless of the teaching language of the class, students can reply to exam questions in their choice of either English or French.
+Regardless of the class's teaching language, students can reply to exam questions in either English or French.

 Quality, innovative teaching

-Teaching combines lectures and practical work with classes and projects for putting the theory from exercises and case studies into practice.
-One of the things that sets our Bachelor’s apart is the use of stimulating innovations in teaching: we use simulation games, give classes focusing on sustainable development, offer students the opportunity to take part in an institutional project, give classes on responsible project management, as well as web-learning and seminars on developing interpersonal skills, and invite CEOs and managers of Geneva-based companies to give talks.
+Teaching combines lectures and practical work, offering classes and projects in which exercise and case study theory is put into practice.
+The use of stimulating innovations in teaching distinguishes our Bachelor's: we use simulation games, give classes focusing on sustainable development, offer students the opportunity to take part in an institutional project, give classes on responsible project management, as well as web-learning and seminars on developing interpersonal skills, and invite CEOs and managers of Geneva-based companies to give talks.

 The week before the start of term, we offer a preparatory Math class to ensure that our students start the Bachelor’s program in the best possible conditions.